Joe-Bresee/Config-Synchronizer-Operator/README.md

  - Build & tooling: `Makefile`, `go` toolchain, `kustomize` for manifests
  - Local testing: `kind` for local Kubernetes clusters, Docker for images

- readme in progress. i updated reamde. wdu thnk (See <attachments> above for file contents.
-You may not need to search or read the file again.)

 readme in progress.